dotnet/samples/README.md

 1. Your sample **must be part of a buildable project**.
 Where possible, the projects should build on all platforms supported by .NET Core.
 Exceptions to this are samples that demonstrate a platform-specific feature or platform-specific tool.

-2. Your sample should conform to the [corefx coding style](https://github.com/dotnet/corefx/blob/master/Documentation/coding-guidelines/coding-style.md) to maintain consistency.
+2. Your sample should conform to the [runtime coding style](https://github.com/dotnet/runtime/blob/master/docs/coding-guidelines/coding-style.md) to maintain consistency.

     - Additionally, we prefer the use of `static` methods rather than instance methods when demonstrating something that doesn't require instantiating a new object.

 3. Your sample should include **appropriate exception handling**.
 It should handle all exceptions that are likely to be thrown in the context of the sample.
 For example, a sample that calls the [Console.ReadLine](https://docs.microsoft.com/dotnet/api/system.console.readline) method to retrieve user input should use appropriate exception handling when the input string is passed as an argument to a method.
 Similarly, if your sample expects a method call to fail, the resulting exception must be handled.
 Always handle the specific exceptions thrown by the method, rather than base class exceptions such as [Exception](https://docs.microsoft.com/dotnet/api/system.exception) or [SystemException](https://docs.microsoft.com/dotnet/api/system.systemexception).

 4. If your sample builds a standalone package, you must include the runtimes used by our CI build system, in addition to any runtimes used by your sample:

     - `win7-x64`
     - `win8-x64`
     - `win81-x64`